mobgen/halo-documentation/pages/android/api-core/android_core_installer_options.md

 - **enableDefaultTags**: adds the halo default tags into the tag collectors.
 This was enabled by default some time ago but now it is optional.
 - **environment**: sets the environment that will be used for the calls of halo.
 See also [server enviroment](./android_core_environment.html).
 - **disablePinning**: disables the SSL pinning in the HALO SDK.
 See also [SSL pinning](./android_core_environment.html).
-- **enableServiceOnBoot**: enable the startup receiver to launch the service on foreground after a device reboot.
+- **enableServiceOnBoot**: enable the startup receiver to launch the service on foreground after a device reboot (only for android api 26+)
 - **channelServiceNotification**: set the channel name and the icon for the notification if the service is running on foreground.
-If you don't set any channel nor icon you will get a Halo one.
+If you don't set any channel nor icon you will get a Halo one (only for android api 26+)